-To assess the benefit of booster vaccinations, CVnCoV was also included in the Cov-Boost trial sponsored by the University of Southampton, UK, which is evaluating several COVID-19 vaccines and vaccine candidates as booster vaccines.
-Each participant in the Cov-Boost trial received one booster vaccine 84 or 70 days respectively after they completed their primary vaccination with two doses of either Comirnaty or Vaxzervia.
+To assess the benefit of booster vaccinations, CVnCoV was also included in the Cov-Boost trial sponsored by the University of Southampton, UK.
 The Cov-Boost trial started in June 2021 across 18 sites in the United Kingdom and dosed overall 2,878 participants with a third dose vaccine.
 Initial results from the Cov-Boost trial were published in The Lancet on December 2, 2021.

-Our pivotal Phase 2b/3 trial for CVnCoV, which included approximately 40,000 participants, reported interim analysis outcomes following a first interim analysis on May 28, 2021, based on 59 adjudicated COVID-19 cases and a second interim analysis on June 16, 2021, based on 134 adjudicated COVID-19 cases in the unprecedented context of at least 13 variants circulating within the assessed study population subset.
-Primary data of the study was published in The Lancet Infectious Diseases on November 23, 2021.
-Overall, CVnCoV demonstrated a vaccine efficacy of 48% against COVID-19 disease of any severity.
+Our pivotal Phase 2b/3 trial for CVnCoV, which included approximately 40,000 participants, reported interim analysis outcomes on May 28, 2021, and on June 16, 2021.
 In the highly dynamic variant environment, the HERALD trial met the prespecified success criteria for efficacy against symptomatic COVID-19 of any severity and for efficacy against moderate-to-severe COVID-19, as defined in the protocol.
-The primary efficacy analysis included 12,851 participants in the CVnCoV group and 12,211 in the placebo group.
-The mean observation period, starting 15 days after administration of the second dose, was 48.2 days.
-Vaccine efficacy against COVID-19 of any severity was 48.2% in the overall primary efficacy analysis set of SARS-CoV2-naive participants, and 52.5% in those aged 18-60 years.
+Vaccine efficacy against COVID-19 of any severity was 48.2% in the overall primary efficacy analysis set of SARS-CoV-2 naive participants, and 52.5% in those aged 18-60 years.
 Vaccine efficacy against moderate-to-severe COVID-19 was 70.7% overall and 77.2% in participants aged 18-60 years.
 There were too few participants aged 61 years or older who developed COVID-19 to allow a meaningful estimate of efficacy in this age group.

-HERALD was conducted in an unprecedented evolving landscape that reflects the changing reality of the global COVID-19 pandemic, with an increasing number of SARS-CoV-2 variants adding additional challenges to the assessment of COVID-19 vaccine candidates.
-Sequence data were available for 184 of 207 adjudicated cases in people aged 18-60 years.
+HERALD was conducted in an unprecedented evolving landscape with an increasing number of SARS-CoV-2 variants adding additional challenges to the assessment of COVID-19 vaccine candidates.
 About 50% of cases of COVID-19 in our trial were caused by variants of concern, 35% were caused by variants of interest, as classified by WHO in September 2021, and about 3% were caused by wild-type, with the remaining 11% caused by other variants.
-Although we were only able to evaluate vaccine efficacy against these variants in participants aged 18-60 years, the results indicate that the vaccine had similar efficacies against Alpha, Gamma, and Lambda variants.
-Many newly emerged strains have shown increased transmissibility, and differences in neutralizing antibody activity against these strains might alter vaccine efficacy.